Kicking off around mid-October and running through until mid-November, jacaranda season is a popular time for in the ‘grammers of Perth.

 Perth’s mecca when it comes to Jacaranda spotting, the streets of Applecross are lined with almost as many of the purple flowery boys as they are very big and expensive houses.
-They’ve become so synonymous with the area they have a festival to celebrate – the Rotary Jacaranda Festival – taking over Ardross St on the last Saturday in November every year.
+They’ve become so synonymous with the area they have a festival to celebrate – the Rotary Jacaranda Festival – taking over Ardross Street on Sunday 19 November this year.

 Hyde Park & Leake Street

 Perth’s favourite inner city park is filled with lush vegetation year-round, but it does really flare up with jacarandas at this time of year.
 The real treat is heading west along Vincent St and taking a left turn up Leake St, where you’ll be bathed in a sea of purple.
 Throw in the glorious old school architecture that only North Perth knows how to do, and you’ve got yourself one seriously pleasant afternoon walk.

 Likewise if you’re feeling a lovely neighbourhood afternoon walk you could do a lot worse than The Avenues of Inglewood.
 Wind your way along Sixth to Tenth and be treated to a sea of purple that’d even make the Fremantle Dockers jealous.